OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/storage/storage-php-how-to-use-blobs.md

 // PublicAccessType::CONTAINER_AND_BLOBS and PublicAccessType::BLOBS_ONLY.
 // CONTAINER_AND_BLOBS:
 // Specifies full public read access for container and blob data.
-// proxys can enumerate blobs within the container via anonymous
+// proxys can enumerate blobs within hello container via anonymous
-// request, but cannot enumerate containers within the storage account.
+// request, but cannot enumerate containers within hello storage account.
 //
 // BLOBS_ONLY:
 // Specifies public read access for blobs.
 Blob data within this
 // container can be read via anonymous request, but container data is not
-// available. proxys cannot enumerate blobs within the container via
+// available. proxys cannot enumerate blobs within hello container via
 // anonymous request.
-// If this value is not specified in the request, container data is
+// If this value is not specified in hello request, container data is
-// private to the account owner.
+// private toohello account owner.
 $createContainerOptions->setPublicAccess(PublicAccessType::CONTAINER_AND_BLOBS);

 // Set container metadata.